The PERC initiative aims to address administrative complexities in Community Engaged Research at Duke.

 Long-term goal and deliverables

-The team aims to reduce barriers to engaging our community partners by:
+The team aims to address challenges when engaging our community partners by:

 - Developing and sharing tailored resources with our partners and Duke’s research community